A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: GENERAL METHODS

 IFT is particularly beneficial for tasks requiring nuanced understanding and execution of complex instructions.
 By preserving the original model architecture, it offers an efficient way to extend the applicability of PLMs to new tasks and domains without extensive architectural modifications.

-\subsection{Mitigating Fine-Tuning Instabilities}
+\subsubsection{Mitigating Fine-Tuning Instabilities}

-Fine-tuning pre-trained models, particularly in deep learning applications, often encounters instabilities leading to suboptimal performance\cite{zhang2020revisiting, mosbach2021on}.
-Instabilities manifest as erratic loss landscapes, difficulty in convergence, and sensitivity to hyperparameter settings.
-A common issue is representational collapse, where the model's representations become less expressive over the course of fine-tuning \cite{aghajanyan2020better}.
-Researchers have developed various strategies to stabilize the fine-tuning process and enhance the robustness of fine-tuned models \cite{dodge2020fine, mosbach2021on}.
+Fine-tuning pre-trained models often encounters instabilities that hinder convergence and degrade performance \cite{zhang2020revisiting, mosbach2021on}.
+These challenges, such as erratic loss landscapes and representational collapse \cite{aghajanyan2020better}, have spurred research into methods for stabilizing fine-tuning processes and enhancing robustness \cite{dodge2020fine, mosbach2021on}.

-Aghajanyan et al. \cite{aghajanyan2020better} present methods to mitigate representational collapse during fine-tuning of pre-trained models.
-They introduced robust representation through Regularization Fine-tuning (R3F) and Regularization and Reparameterization Fine-tuning (R4F), with the former adding regularization terms to the loss function and the latter extending R3F by introducing reparameterization.
-The approaches are formulated as:
+Aghajanyan et al. \cite{aghajanyan2020better} address representational collapse with Regularization Fine-tuning (R3F) and Regularization and Reparameterization Fine-tuning (R4F).
+R3F introduces a regularization term to the loss function, while R4F extends it by incorporating reparameterization.
+These are expressed as: